strangeprogrammer/CodeTutorials/README.md

 	cd ./djangobox
 	source ./bin/activate

-The correct version of 'Django' can then be installed in the virtual environment:
+The correct version of 'Django' can then be installed in the virtual environment along with 'Django-codemirror' and other neccesary packages:

 	pip3 install Django==2.1.7

-Along with 'Django-codemirror' and other neccesary packages:

-      pip install djangocodemirror
+	pip3 install djangocodemirror
-      pip install django-summernote
+	pip3 install django-summernote
-      pip install django-bootstrap3
+	pip3 install django-bootstrap3

 The following command can then be used to exit the virtual environment: